 On 18 May 2022, the Ministry of Employment and Labour and the National Labour Relations released a new National Labour Relations (NLRC) correctional system in order to prevent gender discrimination when hiring employees.
-Further, the system will combat sexual harassment as well as the unjust management of those who were sexually assaulted by implementing better working conditions, anti-discriminative measures, and compensation for the victims.
+1247 Further, the system will combat sexual harassment as well as the unjust management of those who were sexually assaulted by implementing better working conditions, anti-discriminative measures, and compensation for the victims.

+Korea has failed to comply with its commitment to adapt regulatory frameworks to new forms of work while addressing the digital gender divide and intergenerational inequalities.
 Despite efforts to promote the adoption of remote work through providing consulting resources, Korea has not adapted its regulatory framework to either remote work or platform work.
 Notwithstanding, it has implemented policies aimed at addressing intergenerational inequalities through programs that increase elderly subsidy and work training.